chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 If you have i2c sensors on your board, uncomment "I2CDevice: /dev/i2c-1" in /etc/meshtasticd/config.yaml

+And double check /boot/firmware/config.txt to make sure you have i2c enabled.
+Reboot after making the config.txt and config.yaml changes.

 To find out if you have any, run the following.

 ```shell
 sudo apt-get install i2c-tools
 i2cdetect -y 1
 ```

 ### Cell Modem